 The database link parameter is mandatory and points to the instance that will be used for extracting the SQL statements.
 The user must have the role SELECT_ON_CATALOG at the source instance.
 For improved security, the connection may use a password file or LDAP authentication.
 The database link is mandatory only for releases with dbms_libcache$def.ACCESS_METHOD = DB_LINK_METHOD.

--- as of 126.96.36.199 things get worse so and as this is package has not been maintained since 2001 it will stay here until version 18.1 is released and then be dropped from the library
+-- as of 188.8.131.52 things get worse and as this is package has not been maintained since 2001 it will stay in the Library

 |Security Model||Owned by SYS with EXECUTE granted to PUBLIC.